Another Country (play): Productions

 The original 1981 Greenwich Theatre production featured Rupert Everett as Guy Bennett and Joshua Le Touzel as Tommy Judd.
-The other cast members being Devenish Piers Flint-Shipman, Menzies David Parfitt, Fowler Michael Parkhouse, Sanderson Christopher Villiers, Barclay Matthew Solon, Delahay Simon Dutton, Wharton Gary Carp, and Vaughan Cunningham David Wiliam.
-Upon transferring to the Queen's Theatre in the West End in March 1982, where Kenneth Branagh took the role of Judd and after the first six months, Daniel Day-Lewis took over the role of Guy Bennett, and in 1983 the role of Guy Bennett was played by Colin Firth.
+Other cast members included Piers Flint-Shipman (Devenish), David Parfitt (Menzies), Michael Parkhouse (Fowler), Christopher Villiers (Sanderson), Matthew Solon (Barclay), Simon Dutton (Delahay), Gary Carp (Wharton), and David Wiliam (Vaughan Cunningham).
+The play transferred to the Queen's Theatre in the West End in March 1982, where Kenneth Branagh took the role of Judd.
+After the first six months, Daniel Day-Lewis took over the role of Guy Bennett, and in 1983 the role of Guy Bennett was played by Colin Firth.
 The play won the Society of West End Theatre Awards Play of the Year title for 1982.

+The U.S. premiere of the play took place in January 1983 at the Long Wharf Theatre in New Haven, Connecticut.
+It starred Peter Gallagher as Guy Bennett and Peter MacNicol as Tommy Judd.
+Also in the cast were Tait Ruppert, Albert Macklin, Owen Thompson, Tyrone Power, Mark Moses, Rob Gomes, Robert Byron Allen, and Edmond Genest.
+John Tillinger directed.

 The play has developed a strong connection with Oxford Playhouse, which revived it in 2000 in a new production directed by Stephen Henry (transferred to the Arts Theatre, Westminster, from September 2000 until January 2001).
 It was revived again at Oxford Playhouse in February 2013 by OUDS-supported University of Oxford student company Screw the Looking Glass.

 In September 2013, a co-production of Theatre Royal, Bath and Chichester Festival Theatre, directed by Jeremy Herrin, transferred to London's Trafalgar Studios in 2014.
 That production featured Rob Callender and Will Attenborough as Guy and Tommy, respectively.